Anita Caspary: Biography

 Caspary taught high school English while studying toward a master's degree in English at the University of Southern California (1942).
 She received a doctorate in English from Stanford University (1948).
 Returning from Stanford, she rose quickly in the ranks of academic leadership to chair of the English department (1950) and graduate dean of the college.
 She envisioned a scholarly life in English literature and Catholic intellectual life in the IHM community.

-In 1957, Caspary was appointed president of Immaculate Heart College.
-Known for excellence in the liberal arts, IHC was considered the progressive Catholic college in the west.
-Under her leadership and with a young and energetic faculty, IHC gained a national reputation for creativity and innovative methods.
+In 1957, Caspary became the president of Immaculate Heart College (IHC).
 She attended the Presidents’ Professional Association Management Course for Presidents and received a certificate of participation in 1964.
 In 1966 she received a certificate of completion from the American Management Association's Executive Action Course.
 In both management training programs, she was a rare women participant.

 In 1963, Caspary was elected Mother General of the Immaculate Heart Sisters, and led the community in the renewal process of Vatican II.
 In her award-winning book Witness to Integrity: The Crisis of the Immaculate Heart Community of California she described the struggle, conflict and choice of the IHM women to form a new community.
 Of that period of her life, she wrote, "In many ways, we foreshadowed the contemporary (and vibrant) feminist movement within the Catholic Church".
 Anita had the unique distinction of being a Mother General of a congregation of Catholic sisters and a president of an ecumenical community.
 For this, she was featured on the cover of TIME magazine, February 23, 1970.

 In the seventies, she was a sought after scholar and lecturer.
 She attended Harvard University's Divinity School in the early 1970s as the first woman who received the Merrill Fellowship.
 From 1973-1975, she participated in Notre Dame University's theology program.
 Following these positions she taught at the Graduate Theological Union in Berkeley, CA. She was also a visiting professor in the School of Religion at the University of Southern California in Los Angeles, CA.

 In the 1980s, she was the first director of the Peace and Justice Center of Southern CA and started the annual Wholistic Retreat for Women which continues today.
 In the nineties she taught courses in the Feminist Spirituality Program of Immaculate Heart College Center.
 At the age of 85 she was awarded a grant to teach poetry to the IHM members at the Kenmore residence and learned to use the computer.
 At age 95, she had completed a volume of her poetry and was anticipating publication.

 Caspary died on October 5, 2011, in Los Angeles, California.